VANRao-Stack/my_hist/README.md

 ## Axis Naming

-Before this project was undertaken the following code had to be executed in order to define and fill a Histogram consisting of objects.
+Before this project was undertaken the following code had to be executed in order to define and fill a Histogram consisting of axes objects.

 ```python
 # Data generation